 Business Example

-Your company (company code US###) purchased a PC from vendor T-BP###.
+Your company (company code US00) purchased a PC from vendor Rileys.
 You need to post the asset acquisition.
 The value of the PC is USD 2,000.
-The tax of 19% is not included in the price.

 This exercise uses a record created in the exercise, Create Asset Master Data.
 The record is the asset master record with description PC TS410-###.